 #1 Get on the front foot and take control

 Don’t sit back and wait until your annual submission is due and certainly don’t wait until a vendor comes knocking with a compulsory audit notice.
 By then it’s often too late.
 You need to get on the front foot and take control of your datacenter licensing before any of the big vendors come knocking at your door.
 By maintaining licensing management and compliance throughout the year, this ensures that you are fully prepared in the event of your next audit and limits any nasty surprises.
 To do this you will need a software license management tool (but we will come on to that later).

 #2 Don’t rely on the licensing tools provided by the vendors

 Remember the licensing tools employed by vendors such as Oracle (LMS), SAP (SLAW and USMM) and IBM (ILMT, TAD4D, BigFix) are mainly designed to capture installation and usage data.
 They are point-in-time and don’t facilitate any refinement, with some often only providing information which benefits the vendor, rather than supporting you in achieving licensing optimization.
 They aren’t SAM tools and certainly won’t help you optimize your licensing.
-To manage datacentre licensing you need specialist tools designed for each environment and the different challenges which they can all pose.
+To manage datacenter licensing you need specialist SAM tools designed for each environment and the different challenges they can all pose.

 #3 Being compliant is not the only answer